irondarrius/IronOcr.Examples/examples/abort-token/README.md

 ***Based on <https://ironsoftware.com/examples/abort-token/>***

-The functionality permits users to pause the current thread for a designated duration in milliseconds.
+The functionality enables users to pause the current thread for a designated duration in milliseconds.

-This is beneficial for processing large input files, particularly if there is a halt while the program or application is operational.
+This is particularly useful when dealing with large input files, allowing the program to handle situations where it may become unresponsive during execution.